Skip to main content

 )

-For the connection parameters available for accessing Amazon S3-like storage services, see Connection Parameters.
+For the connection parameters available for different storage services, see Connection Parameters.

 FILE_FORMAT